p3l6/blog/about/now.md

 I'm living in Apex, NC with my wife, our child (2), and our dog.
 We are expecting our second child in October.

+We believe in Jesus and attend a local presbyterian church.

 ## Work

 I am a Senior macOS Engineer at Boombox, developing their desktop file sync application.